Lemon Curd Cupcakes

 - Cut a small hole in the corner of a pastry or plastic bag; insert a small round pastry tip.
 Fill bag with lemon curd.
 Insert tip 1 in. into center of each cupcake; fill with curd just until tops of cupcakes begin to crack.

 - In a small bowl, combine the butter, vanilla, salt, confectioners' sugar and enough milk to achieve frosting consistency.
 Frost cupcakes.
 Store in the refrigerator.
-Garnish with flowers or lemon peel if desired.
-Yield: 1 dozen.
+Garnish with flowers or lemon zest if desired.

 WAY too difficult for the end product.
 Also, I had a heck of a time tempering the lemon curd ... made three batches and never got it just right.
 As a mom to three, I need something a little less time consuming ...
 I'll stick to lemon pie filling from now on.